GeertJan-Kuip/GeertJan-Kuip.github.io/_posts/2026-02-15-typesafe-heterogeneous-containers.md

 ## Context

-Context, or `com.sun.tools.javac.util.Context`, contains a typesafe heterogeneous container with is initialized like this:
+Context, or `com.sun.tools.javac.util.Context`, contains a typesafe heterogeneous container which is initialized like this:

 ```
     protected final Map<Key<?>, Object> ht = new HashMap<>();